GGomezMorales/ros1_brigde_demo/README.md

    - Terminal #1:

-     If you want to run the bridge with all topics .
+     If you want to run the bridge with all topics.
 You can use the following command:

      ```bash
      # Use ros2 run ros1_bridge dynamic_bridge --help to see options